YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 ## Provide Yugabyte Cloud Settings

-The application needs to know how to establish a secured connection with your Yugabyte Cloud instance.
+The application needs to establish a secured connection to your Yugabyte Cloud instance.
 To do that:
 1. Open the `app.properties` file located in the following folder:
    ```bash
    {simple-java-app-yugabyte-cloud}/src/main/resources/app.properties
    ```
-2. Edit the file by configuring settings below:
+2. Edit the file by configuring the settings below:
    * `host` - the hostname of your Yugabyte Cloud instance.
    * `port` - the port number that will be used by the JDBC driver (the default is `5433`)
    * `dbUser` - the database username you used for your instance.